 The risk of a laundry employee ingesting the stain removal chemicals must be assumed to be very small in a professional situation, where ingesting of food is always kept separate from production and use of chemicals.
-In relation to the exposure of the end user, this is a question of stain treatment agents that are
+In relation to the exposure of the end user, this is a question of stain treatment agents that are used directly on the stain before (re)laundering, where the stain removal agent will be washed out and reduce the exposure of the end user to a minimum and without any opportunity for actual consumption.

-&lt;sup>12 Köcher, Christian; Sales Manager Nordic / Corporate Account Manager Nordic Textile Care, Ecolab.
+12 Köcher, Christian; Sales Manager Nordic / Corporate Account Manager Nordic Textile Care, Ecolab.
 Personal meeting 2008.